papsti/inst.old.reprex/README.md

 to list installed package files, we see that only

 ```
-|- models
+models
 |- old-young
+|- older
 |- young
 |- young-old-young
 ```

 survived the install.

 Based on these example directory names, it seems that folders ending with "old" somehow get filtered out.

 However, the `.Rbuildignore` file (default from `usethis::create_package()`) contains only

 ```
 ^.*\.Rproj$
 ^\.Rproj\.user$
 ```

+so the missing folders aren't being ignored there.

 Why/where are folders ending with "old" getting filtered out during install?
 I can't find documentation of this feature (bug?) online.